google/beacon-platform/samples/python/README.md

 ## Running

-The `pb-cli.py` script wraps most of the methods into a CLI-like tool.
-It follows the form of:
+Once installed, the primary entry point is via the `pb-cli` command.
+Its arguments follow this pattern:

-    pb-cli.py {global opts} [command] {command-specific opts}
+    pb-cli {global opts} [command] {command-specific opts}

 `{global opts}` are almost exclusively around authentication.
-See `pb-cli.py --help` for more details, `pb-cli.py --list-commands` for a list of which PBAPI methods are supported, or `pb-cli.py [command] --help` for usage details on a specific method.
+See `pb-cli --help` for more details, `pb-cli --list-commands` for a list of which PBAPI methods are supported, or `pb-cli [command] --help` for usage details on a specific method.

-### Examples

-#### List names of all beacons owned by a service account
+### List names of all beacons owned by a service account

-    $ pb-cli.py --service-account-creds ./creds.json list-beacons --names-only
+    $ pb-cli --service-account-creds ./creds.json list-beacons --names-only
     beacons/3!12345678901234567890123456789012
     beacons/3!abcdefabcdefabcdefabcdefabcdefab
     beacons/3!abcdef1234567890abcdef1234567890
     *snip*

-#### List names of all beacons owned by a different project
+### List names of all beacons owned by a different project

 This scenario requires that the service account client email has been given an appropriate PBAPI IAM role in `my-beacon-project`.
 A more common scenario is that your developer account (e.g., name@gmail.com) has been granted this